cekkr/sandbox-verilog/examples/neural_activation_field/README.md

 base_field[0][1][1] = 16'h0400;
 ```

 The "water" (activation) flows from the `base_field` upwards through the layers.
-The `base_field` can be thought of as the initial water level, and the weights of each LUT (look-up table) in the `sand_circuit_activation_micro_lut` as a series of gates that control the flow of water.
+The `base_field` can be thought of as the initial water level, and the weights of each LUT (look-up table) in the `sand_circuit_activation_micro_lut` approximate a softsign response so the behavioural model tracks the streaming PE.
 The feedback mechanism allows water from the top layer to flow back to the bottom, creating a recurrent connection.

 ## Per-layer feedback gains